-Our secular edition is 38-weeks of U.S. History from the pre-colonial era where Native nations flourished through the present, where we’re grappling with the results of a complicated past.
+This secular curriculum is 40 weeks of U.S. History from the pre-colonial era where Native nations flourished through the present, where we’re grappling with the results of a complicated past.

-Using A Young People’s History of the United States (Zinn), A Different Mirror (Takaki), and Heart & Soul (Nelson), and many other books, students will learn history through the eyes of Native Americans, African Americans, and immigrants. $39.99 USD
+Using A Young People’s History of the United States (Zinn), An Indigenous Peoples’ History of the United States (Dunbar-Ortiz), and Heart & Soul (Nelson), and many other books, students will learn history through the eyes of Native Americans, African Americans, and immigrants. $49.99 USD

 the Best Subject of the Day

 Contains 2-3 pages per week with room to take notes about people, places, and events, jot down new words, keep track of learning, and reflect on the stories and issues discussed.
 It also includes room for art, poetry, and prayers.
 Available as a downloadable PDF ($10 USD) or in print from Amazon ($12.95 USD).